Dash cams and car insurance

 Dash cam footage is now accepted by a growing number of insurers – including us – as evidence in claims.

-The footage can also help police better tackle problems like road rage or texting at the wheel.
+The footage can also help police better tackle problems like road rage or using a phone at the wheel.
 It's easier to report and prove there's been an incident when there's a clear image of the registration plate in question.

 Can a dash cam make driving safer?

 This is difficult either to prove or disprove.
 However, drivers who buy dash cams are likely to be self-aware and want to protect themselves against other road users.
-Dash cams can provide evidence for insurance claims or to report dangerous drivers.
-Our research in 2018 showed:³
+Dash cams can provide evidence to report dangerous drivers.

 That's what 10% of our new customers pay*